bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 then certainly there is no need for cryptocurrency and smart contract platforms to reach for clustered solutions when they are not even processing 10 transactions per second.

-## High Performance Block Chains
+## High Performance Blockchains

-To implement a high performance block chain, BitShares must adopt the same techniques used by LMAX.
+To implement a high performance blockchain, BitShares must adopt the same techniques used by LMAX.
 Several key fundementals must be met:

 * Keep everything in memory.